ampproject/cdn-worker/README.md

 This repository is the source code for the web workers that powers the [AMP](https://amp.dev/) project's CDN server.
 The web workers run on [Cloudflare Workers](https://workers.cloudflare.com/).

+The `server/` directory contains the code for the worker that serves the runtime files, and the `syncer/` directory contains the code for the worker that syncs configuration changes from the `ampproject/amphtml` repository to Cloudflare.

 **This repository is a work in progress.
 See the [intent to implement](https://github.com/ampproject/amphtml/issues/36152) issue on the [amphtml](https://github.com/ampproject/amphtml) repository.**

 ## Other useful information